dmettem/aws-intermediate/02-aws-intermediate-lab.md

 * Provision environment/infrastructure: AWS CLI, CloudFormation, OpsWorks, Beanstalk
 * Configuring servers with AWS: User Data, Docker, Beanstalk, CodeDeploy
 * Configuring servers with other tools: Chef, Puppet SaltStack, Ansible

 ---

+# What we need to do for CI

+1. Provision environment
+1. Deploy code
+1. Build
+1. Test
+1. Verify

+---